leandrosousa110490/NotePAd/README.md

 A powerful, multi-mode text editor built with Python and Tkinter that combines the simplicity of a notepad with advanced features like code editing and spreadsheet functionality.

+## Quick Start

+### Running from Source
+1. Install Python 3.6 or higher
+2. Install dependencies: `pip install -r requirements.txt`
+3. Run the application: `python notepad.py`

+### Building Standalone Executable
+Want to create an executable that runs without Python?
+See our detailed [BUILD_GUIDE.md](BUILD_GUIDE.md) for step-by-step instructions using PyInstaller.

 ## Features

 ### Core Features